I’ll give you the same two cautions I give husbands in their article on headship. When it comes to Paul’s instructions on marriage in Ephesians 5:

 None of these perspectives provide useful insight into God’s design for marriage.

 What we should focus on instead is the only clear model of marriage found in the Bible: Christ and the church.
 Specifically, submission is best understood through the lens of your relationship to Jesus.
-No, I’m absolutely not saying that husbands are gods or equal to Christ.
-I’m simply saying that the Bible clearly intends that you should glean lessons for your marriage from the way in which you submit to Christ.
+No, I am absolutely not saying that husbands are gods or that they are equal to Christ.
+I am simply saying that the Bible clearly intends that you should glean lessons for your marriage from the way in which you submit to Christ.

 Many mistakenly think that, as a wife, you cannot be both strong and submissive.
 But submission and strength are both essential to your role as a wife; they are not mutually exclusive.

 The upper right quadrant, the one labeled “Bride-like,” is what the Bible calls you to as a wife: to be both strong and submissive.

 Forget the notion that submission means you are to be a slave or a doormat or a so-called “Stepford wife.”
 No, the Bride-like imperative means you are to be empowered by your husband, secure and confident in his love, with a sure sense of God-given identity and purpose.
 This is how we relate to Jesus.
 This is how you should relate to your husband.

 Don’t confuse submission with silence.
 You are to have a voice in your marriage, a strong, clear voice.
 Your strength does not conflict at all with the call for you to honor your husband with your respect, to follow and support him in humility, or to be selfless in giving your husband your love and devotion.